 What is an inflammatory disease?

 Inflammation is how the body protects itself from infections, viruses, bacteria, and other invaders.
 Inflammation is typically a good thing, it’s the body’s defense mechanism and white blood cells are called upon to fight these invaders and destroy anything foreign within the bloodstream.
 Inflammatory disease occurs when the body starts sending out inflammatory responses when there are no invaders present within the bloodstream.
 The body continues to attack itself and chronic inflammation and symptoms will develop.
+Healthy cells are targeted from all parts of your body, including the skin (psoriasis) and the thyroid (Hashimoto’s).

 Common inflammatory diseases: